AmyMcMahon/FYP/README.md

 - **Feature 6: Confusion Matrix Analysis**
     - **File:** `confuson-matrix.py`
         This script generates confusion matrices to evaluate the classification performance of the models, providing insights into their accuracy and error rates.

+## Results
+The graphs in the images folder shows the findings of the models